lisabazdyreva/six-cities/Readme.md

-# Six Cities learning project
+# Six Cities

-## Six Cities learning app description

-Six Cities is a SPA for tourists for take a rent.
-User can choose the city to take an actual list of available rent offers.
-All of the offers also is placed in map with brief info card.
-You can sort ads by popularity, price or rating.

-Authorized users can add any of offer in favorites list.
-By click on offer card you take a detailed information about offer.
-Also you can read a commennt about apartments or leave your review (only with athorization).
-At the bottom of the page are placed brief info cards of nearest offers.
+Six Cities - is a service for tourists to take a short-term rent (like airbnb).
+User should select one of the six popular destinations (Paris, Cologne, Brussels, Amsterdam, Hamburg, Dusseldorf).
+He will recieve an actual list of rental ads, which he can sort by some values like rating.
+Also you can view all available apartments to stay in on the interactive map.
+User-friendly interface of the application will help the tourist to quickly find a perfect place to spend holidays.

+User can view a detailed information about offer with rating and other user comments.
+Moreover, you can leave a comment yourself and it will be immideatly showed in the list.

+A convinient feature of the application - is the opportunity to add interesting adds to your favorite list.
+But you should log in with email and password to save your personal list.

+Below the map you can see a list of similar offers.
+They are very helpful when you are not sure what exactly you want.